tegorman13/Dissertation/Manuscript/manuscript.pdf.md

 See @tbl-e1-bmm-vx for the full model results.
 The estimated coefficient for training condition ($B$ = 164.05, 95% CrI \[45.5, 278.85\]) suggests that the varied group tends to produce harder throws than the constant group, but is not in and of itself useful for assessing discrimination.
 Most relevant to the issue of discrimination is the slope on Velocity Band ($B$ = 0.71, 95% CrI \[0.62, 0.8\]).
 Although the median slope does fall underneath the ideal of value of 1, the fact that the 95% credible interval does not contain 0 provides strong evidence that participants exhibited some discrimination between bands.
 The estimate for the interaction between slope and condition ($B$ = -0.14, 95% CrI \[-0.26, -0.01\]), suggests that the discrimination was somewhat modulated by training condition, with the varied participants showing less senitivity between vands than the constant condition.
-This difference is depicted visually in @fig-e1-bmm-vx.@tbl-e1-slope-quartile shows the average slope coefficients for varied and constant participants separately for each quartile.
+This difference is depicted visually in @fig-e1-bmm-vx.Slope coefficients are broken down by quartile in @tbl-e1-slope-quartile.
 The constant participant participants appear to have larger slopes across quartiles, but the difference between conditions may be less pronounced for the top quartiles of subjects who show the strongest discrimination.
 Figure @fig-e1-bmm-bx2 shows the distributions of slope values for each participant, and the compares the probability density of slope coefficients between training conditions. @fig-e1-indv-slopes

 The second model, which focused solely on extrapolation bands, revealed similar patterns.
 The Velocity Band term ($B$ = 0.5, 95% CrI \[0.42, 0.57\]) still demonstrates a high degree of discrimination ability.
 However, the posterior distribution for interaction term ($B$ = -0.07, 95% CrI \[-0.17, 0.04\] ) does across over 0, suggesting that the evidence for decreased discrimination ability for the varied participants is not as strong when considering only the three extrapolation bands.